 Reality is that female psychology is not discussed in detail anywhere in Islam.
 The only famous phrase that discusses the importance of women is the one stated above.
 But, what if this phrase is referring to something bigger.
 For instance, the article, “Gender Issues: Communication Differences in Interpersonal Relationships” states that women focus more on building closer and trustworthy relationships and men focus on building status.
 For any given society and household, creating reliable relationships is more important than working on maintaining status because relationships are the basis of everything.
 Read some of the dialogue provided in article “Gender Issues: Communication Differences in Interpersonal Relationships” to see how women can be misunderstood.
 For instance, it is easy for women to be labelled as “beggars” when they try to work on broken relationships.

 I read in ancient Islamic text that Ayesha, the wife of Prophet Mohammad (peace be upon him) was a scholar.
-She taught many men and thus the men who came from her circle were more versed in managing women.
+She taught many men and thus the men who came from her circle were more versed in working with women.
 They had the opportunity to learn from her and observe how she behaves and reacts.
 They must have also noticed what kind of attitude made her angry or happy.
 Because they were learning from her, they couldn’t have just started questioning her without questioning themselves first or without asking more questions.
 That is how they promoted her within their society and protected the women.
 I must comment that I have met some Muslim and Christian men; and, I have realized that only a small number of these men have an idea about how to really integrate women without making them feel ashamed of anything they are lacking.